Yuki Arai: Tokyo Joshi Pro-Wrestling (2021–present)

 Arai's first appearance in Tokyo Joshi Pro-Wrestling was at Yes!
 Wonderland 2021 on May 4, where she and Miu Watanabe were defeated by Arisu Endo and Maki Itoh.
 During her tenure with the promotion, she sought to obtain various championship titles.
 At Tokyo Joshi 2021 Autumn on December 4, she participated in a battle royal to determine the number one contender for the International Princess Championship won by Maki Itoh.
 At Grand Princess '22 on March 19, she unsuccessfully challenged Itoh for the same title.
 Arai achieved her first Princess Tag Team Championship victory by forming a partnership with Saki Akai and prevailing over Magical Sugar Rabbits (Mizuki and Yuka Sakazaki) at Summer Sun Princess '22 on July 9.
 They lost the titles at Tokyo Joshi Pro '23 on January 4 to Wasteland War Party (Heidi Howitzer and Max the Impaler).
+On March 29, 2026, at Grand Princess '26, Arai defeated Watanabe to win the Princess of Princess Championship for the first time.

 Pro Wrestling Noah (2021)

 As a brand of the CyberFight promotion, TJPW participated in cross-over events held between the three promotions owned by CyberFight: DDT, TJPW and Pro Wrestling Noah.
 At CyberFight Festival 2021, held on June 6, she joined forces with Hikari Noa and Mizuki in a losing effort against Maki Itoh, Marika Kobashi and Yuki Kamifuku.

 At the Keiji Muto Grand Final Pro-Wrestling "Last-Love" event on February 21, 2023, Arai teamed up with Mizuki, Maki Itoh and Miu Watanabe in a losing effort to Yuka Sakazaki, Miyu Yamashita, Shoko Nakajima and Rika Tatsumi.